 Players are encouraged to develop their skills, hit their first boundary, score their first half-century or century, bowl their first delivery or take their first wicket in the matches which take place at the two pitches at Colwall Cricket Club.
 Teams are allocated based on the applications forms.
 The Sunday is usually an introductory day as a lot of players will have league matches and arrive late Sunday or Monday morning.
 The team matches start in earnest on the Monday.

 Players will experience different types of cricket matches, including declaration games, limited overs matches, and a highly-competitive knockout 15/15 competition with a trophy for the winning team.
-A select XI also play against a team from Colwall CC after the day’s play on the Wednesday.
-Spectators can enjoy the match with a beer and a burger from the BBQ provided by the club members (for a small fee per burger).
+A select XI also play against a visiting team after the day’s play on the Wednesday.
+Spectators can enjoy the match with a beer and a burger from the BBQ provided by Colwall Cricket Club members (for a small fee per item).

 While there are no formal coaching sessions arranged during the week, all players are encouraged to improve their skills.
 For those who want advice on their bowling or batting techniques, there is never a shortage of willing, and extremely able players (including qualified coaches) prepared to take time out to coach others – and this week is the ideal time to put into practice what has been learned.
 It’s not unknown for an impromptu net session to happen before play starts, or during a rain break while waiting for the grounds to dry!